calihuddleston/social-media/README.md

 Start Application:

 1. You'll see the `API server running on http://localhost:3001` in the terminal console.
-You can view the app on http://localhost:3001/
+You can view the app on http://localhost:3001/ in Insomnia

 ## Screenshots:
 ![social-media](https://user-images.githubusercontent.com/102004484/217681731-5275f3d5-113f-4f60-95b3-5d7a65291657.png)